-UK businesses trading with the EU will need a UK EORI number to continue trading in the unlikely event that the UK exits the EU without a deal.
+UK businesses trading with the EU will need a UK EORI number to continue trading in the event that the UK exits the EU without a deal.

-In the unlikely event that the UK exits the EU without a deal, from 11pm GMT on 29 March 2019, many UK businesses will need to apply the same processes to EU trade that apply when trading with the rest of the world.
+In the event that the UK exits the EU without a deal, from 11pm GMT on 29 March 2019, many UK businesses will need to apply the same processes to EU trade that apply when trading with the rest of the world.

 This guidance is relevant to businesses that are established in Great Britain, the Channel Islands or the Isle of Man and import to or export from the EU.
 If you fall into this category and do not have an Economic Operator Registration and Identification (EORI) number, you should register for one now.

 However, if you only import or export goods with Ireland across the Northern Ireland–Ireland land border, you do not need to take any of the actions set out here.
 Instead, you can disregard it.
 We will write to you again with information about the arrangements for trading with Ireland as soon as we can.

 HMRC has written to businesses setting out 3 things they should do as part of preparing for no deal.
 If you have not yet had the letter in the post you can read it here.
 You do not need to contact HMRC directly.

 UK businesses trading goods outside the UK

 If you are a trader in Northern Ireland and you only import or export goods with the Republic of Ireland across the Northern Ireland–Ireland land border, then you do not need to take any of the actions set out in this guide.